mala-project/malaWeb/README.md

 Some model data is currently included in this malaWeb repository, stored in "models"-folder and listed in "model\_list.json".
 After MALA is installed, just run the setup.py file to install malaWebs dependencies.

+Options for installing malaWeb are:
+* As recommended for MALA too, use a conda environment:  run `conda env create --name <environment name> --file environment.yaml`.
-* In directory with setup.py, run `pip install -e .`
+* Install via pip: In the install directory, run `pip install -e .`
+* Install and deploy with Docker: ...

-Make sure the installed version of the dash uploader component is the newest pre-release version 0.7.0 or newer, as this introduces new syntax. https://github.com/fohrloop/dash-uploader#-dash-uploader-070-pre-release-available
+Make sure the installed version of the dash uploader component is the [pre-release version 0.7.0](https://github.com/fohrloop/dash-uploader#-dash-uploader-070-pre-release-available) or newer, as this introduces new syntax.

 Make sure the installed version of packaging is not higher than 21.
 For a version check, the dash uploader component uses an attribute "LegacyVersion" that has been deprecated in later versions.
 See this thread: https://github.com/pypa/packaging/issues/321

 ## Usage

-After installing dependencies, run `gunicorn app:server -w 4 -b [host-ip]:8051` Change 8051 to whatever port you want and exchange [host-ip] for the IP adress of the hosting server.
-Other devices on the same network can access malaWeb via that IP:port
+After installing with conda or pip on host, run `gunicorn app:server -w 4 -b [host-ip]:8050` Change 8050 to whatever port you want and exchange [host-ip] for the IP adress of the server.
+Other devices on the same network can now access malaWeb via that IP:port.

+If you plan to install and deploy with docker, in line X of the Dockerfile, change "0.0.0.0:8050" to you desired IP-adress and port as with the gunicorn command above.

 \
 In the File-Upload section, upload an ASE-readable file\